MicrexIT/phi-architecture-example-grcp/README.md

 To run this project, we advise to use Docker and Docker Compose.
 It will avoid the trouble of installing all the required dependencies.
-This projects uses Python 3.8, MongoDB, Kafka, and ZooKeeper.
+This projects uses Golang v1.4, MongoDB, Kafka, and ZooKeeper.

 ## Quick start